ruthgrace/ruth_unifrac_workshop/README.md

 You should use all of them!

 * Unweighted UniFrac is good at showing you when you have low level trends, usually indicative of some sort of contaminant.
 See the barcode example in the slides, where the samples separate according to which row of the 96 well plate they were on.
+ * Don't forget to rarefy your data to the same sequencing depth for unweighted UniFrac!
 * Weighted UniFrac is the classic tool used in a lot of microbiome research.
 If you use any of the below methods, you should also use weighted for comparison.
 Weighted UniFrac shows you separation proportional to abundance differences for taxa between samples.
 * Information UniFrac takes into account the abundance evenness of the whole sample, and can differentiate some outliers missed by classically weighted UniFrac.
 * Ratio UniFrac takes into account the baseline abundance of taxa, and can also differentiate some outliers missed by classically weighted UniFrac.